alitajs/umi4-playground/README.md

 1. Create your own project by clicking the [button (Use this template)](https://github.com/alitajs/umi4-playground/generate)
 2. Init your project like this: [Init alita@3 diff](https://github.com/alitajs/alita-next/pull/1/files)

-## Link to umi-next

-change `packages/xiaohuhu/package.json#L32` link to your local umi-next path

 ## start